On Information-Theoretic Measures of Predictive Uncertainty: Quantifying Predictive Uncertainty

 If the parameters of the true model are known, EU vanishes and Eq.~\eqref{eq:original_measure} as well as Eq.~\eqref{eq:original_measure_2} simplify to Eq.~\eqref{eq:entropy}, thus are consistent with it.
 However, the entropy of the posterior predictive distribution has been found to be inadequate for specific scenarios, such as autoregressive predictions \citep{Malinin:21} or for a given predicting model \citep{Schweighofer:23a} and was criticised on grounds of not fulfulling certain expected theoretical properties \citep{Wimmer:23}.
-In response, alternative information-theoretic measures have been introduced \citep{Malinin:21, Schweighofer:23a, Schweighofer:23b, Kotelevskii:24, Hofman:24}.
-Although the relationship between these measures is not well understood, their structure similar to Eq.~\eqref{eq:original_measure_2} suggests a connection between them.
-We next propose a fundamental, though generally intractable, predictive uncertainty measure, where all of these measures are special cases under specific assumptions.
+In response, alternative information-theoretic measures \citep{Malinin:21, Schweighofer:23a, Schweighofer:23b} and frameworks of uncertainty measures based on proper scoring rules \citep{kotelevskii2025risk, Hofman:24} have been introduced.
+We seek to give a unified framework for these measures that is interpretable and can guide the selection of uncertainty measures in practice.
+Therefore, we next propose a fundamental, yet generally intractable, predictive uncertainty measure, where all of these measures are special cases under specific assumptions.